charlesreiss/cs3130-website/readings/intro.md

 What happens when you press a key on the keyboard?
 Clearly some electrical signal is sent to some part of the computer, but how does the computer detect that it happened?
-While it is possible to set up a polling-based system, where the program pauses every few milliseconds and checks to see if some key is being pressed or mouse moved or network packed collected, it is more common to use interrupts.
+While it is possible to set up a *polling*-based system, where the program pauses every few milliseconds and checks to see if some key is being pressed or mouse moved or network packed collected, it is more common to use interrupts.

 Interrupts allow a signal on a wire entering the processor